ankushshinde/Devops-practice/terraform/document.md

 }
 ```

-### 3) Initialize the working directory with below command.
+##### 3) Initialize the working directory with below command.

-here, you man get the [Error](https://github.com/ankushshinde/Devops-practice/blob/master/terraform/errors/configuring-S3-Backend.md) if access_key and secret_key is not configured. in this case, we can provide it with below command
+here, you may get this [Error](https://github.com/ankushshinde/Devops-practice/blob/master/terraform/errors/configuring-S3-Backend.md) if access_key and secret_key is not configured.
+So in this case, we can provide it with below command

 ```javascript
 terraform init -backend-config="access_key=<your-access-key>" -backend-config="secret_key=<your-secret-key>"